WebAssembly/relaxed-dead-code-validation/proposals/relaxed-dead-code-validation/Overview.md

 TODO

 At a high level, implementations no longer need to implement a polymorphic type stack.
 In dead code, some validation checks are skipped: pushes and pops are not carried out, and all dependent checks are elided.
-A one-off refactoring may be required of the current fused decode-validate logic.
+A one-off refactoring may be required of the current fused decode-validate logic in order to switch to this modified algorithm (with reduced checks) when handling dead code.

 For a pseudocode example of a concrete validation case, see the `decode_and_validate_instruction` sketch in https://github.com/WebAssembly/relaxed-dead-code-validation/issues/1